Any construction project requires a blueprint. That’s how your vision meets reality.

 When it comes to the two methods of beekeeping, you don’t have to be one or the other.

 Many beekeepers use both approaches.
-Keepers with top bar hives and Warre hives like these have proven that foundation isn’t essential to beekeeping.
+Keepers with top bar hives and bee hive box like this have proven that foundation isn’t essential to beekeeping.

 With the increased use of pesticides, many beekeepers are shifting to foundation-less beekeeping.

 If you started with foundation, how about you try a few foundationless frames and see if it works for you.